ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221000 Plumbing Piping.md

 	2. Provide welder’s certificates.
 6. Provide Operation and Maintenance Manuals.
 7. Provide qualifications for the lab performing disinfection analysis on water systems as well as test reports including pressure test results on all piping systems, results of dielectric testing and corrective action taken, disinfection test report and time and date for aforementioned testing.
-## Product
+## Products

-1. 2.1 Acceptable Manufacturers
+1. Acceptable Manufacturers
    1. Subject to compliance with the Contract Documents, the following manufacturers are acceptable:
 	1. Couplings:
 		1. Dresser